solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 - **All data** is migrated to the SQL pool.
 This is a raw import, which means that your focus is not on repeatability of the data load process.
 - There are no time constraints on the data loading operation, but be mindful of leaving time for the remaining challenges.
+  - Consider working with a subset of both the CSV and Parquet files as you iterate through your data loading process.
+Test your assumptions with sample sizes before loading the entire data set.

 ### Resources